eseto2/Flood_Risk_Detection/README.md

-# Flood_Risk_Detection
+# Flood Detection

-An AI model that detect real-time water area and water level for emergencies.
+An AI model that detect real-time water area and water level for further purposes.

 ## Description

 In this project, I trained a YOLOv8n custom model on [this](https://www.kaggle.com/datasets/gvclsu/water-segmentation-dataset) dataset on Kaggle, as well as the ones I labeled myself using Roboflow's help, to make the model able to detect water in an image/video.
 The [model best.pt](https://github.com/duchieu260503/Flood-detection/blob/main/best.pt) is included in this repository.